 10. The Way Forward

-Charlie McConnell is a Past President of IACD.
-He has been involved with community development for nearly five decades and has been one of the leading architects for greater professionalization within the field nationally and internationally.
-He was the chair of the world’s first national standards setting body in the UK and chaired the IACD working group that produced the International Standards for Community Development Practice.
-He has held director/CEO posts in government agencies, foundations, think tanks and higher education.
+Charlie McConnell is a past President of IACD.
+He has been involved with community development for nearly five decades and has been one of the leading advocates for greater professionalization within the field nationally and internationally.
+He was the chair of the world’s first national standards setting body and chaired the IACD working group that produced the International Standards for Community Development Practice.
+He has held director/CEO posts in government agencies, foundations and higher education.
 His publications include The Making of an Empowering Profession (3rd edition 2002).

 Daniel Muia is a Sub Saharan Director of IACD and a member of the IACD Training, Publications and Professional Development Committee.
 He is a Senior Lecturer in the Department of Sociology at Kenyatta University, Kenya.
 He has published journal articles and book chapters on community empowerment processes.
-He is the Chair of Association of Community Development Practitioners-Kenya.
+He is the Chair of the Association of Community Development Practitioners, Kenya and chaired the 2021 World Community Development Conference.